 Enable your research

 UK Biobank is a uniquely powerful biomedical database to support your research.
 Our goal is to enable your vision for novel scientific discoveries that improve human health.
-We do this by providing easily accessible data on half a million participants to scientists all over the world to undertake imaginative and pioneering studies that will transform health.
+We do this by providing easily accessible, de-identified data on half a million participants to scientists all over the world to undertake imaginative and pioneering studies that will transform health.

 Discover UK Biobank